whitneyburton/portfolios/students/1608-front/chelsea-skovgaard/mod3portfolio.markdown

 To Susi:
 I was lucky enough the meet Susi during my first module at Turing during the Joan Clarke coffee mornings and in the Pahlka posse.
 I also have had the pleasure of interacting with her during Gear Ups and Lunch Roulette over the following modules.
 Susi is one of the most open, graceful, and kind-hearted people I have met.
 She can't help but make you smile when she talks.
 She made Turing feel welcoming and gave me confidence as a fellow female developer.
 I also appreciate how Susi always speaks her mind while being willing to listen.
 Susi is a wonderful colleague, friend, and developer who contributes to the community and inspires others.

+To Laszlo:
+Laszlo's genuine kidness is really hard to come by, Chelsea and I felt incredibly lucky to have him as a part of the Verou posse and to get to know him as a person.
+He is always willing to lend a helping hand and step up when needed to share his knowledge and perspective.
+When Chelsea and I asked for people to volunteer to give spikes during posse time Laszlo volunteered without hesitation.
+Not only are we happy to have had Laszlo as a part of the Verou Posse, but we look forward to continuing to get to know him as a developer and friend!

 ### Being a Community Member

 Feedback from Susi Irwin (1606-BE):